Stuyk/rebar-altv/README.md

 # Rebar for alt:V

-Rebar is a TypeScript framework for [alt:V](https://altv.mp) that prioritizes plugins, translations, and a wide variety of frontend frameworks.
+Rebar is a TypeScript framework for [alt:V](https://altv.mp) that prioritizes plugins, translations.
 Rebar was inspired by Athena and meant to take Athena's best features and create a framework that gives developers a quick starting point.

 Plugins for Rebar allow developers to drag & drop repositories into their server framework.